-There is no specified time frame for notifying the Clery Compliance Coordinator for compliance with the Clery Act; however, the university encourages individuals to notify the Clery Compliance Coordinator in a timely manner and as soon as practicably possible so that a determination can be made as to whether it will be necessary or advisable to send an Emergency Notification or Timely Warning (see pages 24 and 26) about the crime.
-Note that California law has a separate requirement for CSAs to make an immediate notification to the police for certain crimes (see next section).
+There is no specified time frame for notifying the Clery Compliance Coordinator; however, the University encourages individuals to notify the Clery Compliance Coordinator in a timely manner and as soon as practicably possible so that a determination can be made as to whether it will be necessary or advisable to send an Immediate Notification or Timely Warning (see page 10) about the crime.

-CSAs - other than those whose university function is to conduct investigations - are not expected to investigate what has been reported to them.
+CSAs - other than those whose university function is to conduct investigations -- are not expected to investigate what has been told to them.
 For purposes of Clery compliance, a CSA does not need to provide the names of the involved persons to the Clery Compliance Coordinator.